MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Processes-with-Process-Cmdlets.md

     555      15    34500      12384   134   105.25    728 explorer
 ```

-Because the .NET System.Diagnostics.Process class is the foundation for Windows PowerShell
+Because the .NET **System.Diagnostics.Process** class is the foundation for PowerShell processes, it
-processes, it follows some of the conventions used by System.Diagnostics.Process.
-One of those
+follows some of the conventions used by **System.Diagnostics.Process**.
+One of those conventions is
-conventions is that the process name for an executable never includes the ".exe" at the end of the
+that the process name for an executable never includes the `.exe` at the end of the executable name.
-executable name.

 `Get-Process` also accepts multiple values for the Name parameter.